Black ladino: History

-Prior to the arrival of Columbus to the Americas, there were Black people who either lived as free men, were brought through the Arab slave trade, or the Castilian or Portuguese colonization of Africa.
+Prior to the arrival of Columbus to the Americas, there were Black people in the Iberian Peninsula who either lived as free men, or were brought through the Arab slave trade or the Castilian or Portuguese colonization of Africa.

 After some time in Spanish society, those Africans became Christianized and learned Spanish.

 There were 50,000 Black Ladinos in Spain in the 15th century.
 Although Black Ladinos came from many parts of the African continent, most had their origins in the Upper Guinea region, including modern day Senegal, Mali, Mauritania, and Guinea.

 After the initial stages of the Spanish colonization of the Americas showed that Amerindians were not suitable for the labour that the conquerors required (mainly due to the Eurasian illnesses unknown in the Americas), Nicolás de Ovando decided to bring slaves from Spain.

 Between 1502 and 1518, Castile exiled hundreds of black slaves, primarily to work as miners.
 Opponents of their enslavement cited their Christian faith and their repeated attempts of escape to the mountains or to join the Native Americans in revolt.
 Proponents declared that the rapid diminution of the Native American population required a consistent supply of reliable low-cost workers.
 Free Spaniards were reluctant to do manual labor or to remain settled (especially after the discovery of gold on the mainland), and only slave labor assured the economic viability of the colonies.